xp-framework/build/README.md

 XP Build
 ========
-The XP Build system is based on Travis-CI deploymenents.
+The XP Build system is based on Travis-CI deployments.
 To release an XP Framework module, simply create a tag and push it.

 Usage
 -----